dearvn/tdameritrade_ext/README.md

 maybe when I send a get request to TDA then a token generated so TD Ameritrade API team notice me.
 Then I used redis to keep token and using it in 30minute before re-generated.
 I only modified session.py file and keep others.
 Bonus, I created 2 methods to get history stock price and options straddle as Yahoo Options.

+If this script is good please me coffee (https://www.patreon.com/donaldit) or need implement a script donald.nguyen.it@gmail.com

 ## Installation
 ```bash
 pip install pip install tdameritrade-ext --upgrade